-Organisms typically maintain homeostasis by regulating a number of body systems, including blood pressure, heart rate, blood glucose concentration, fluid balance, temperature, and energy output.
-But when the substance that’s threatening homeostasis is a nootropic that modulates neurotransmitter production and processing, the body responds by regulating neurotransmitter balance.
-This can be accomplished via many routes, from downregulating receptors to decreasing the amount of neurotransmitters produced, but the end result is the same: the body often finds a way to neutralize the effects of the nootropics it gets used to.
+Organisms typically maintain homeostasis by regulating various body systems, including blood pressure, heart rate, blood glucose concentration, fluid balance, temperature, and energy output.
+But, when the substance that’s threatening homeostasis is a nootropic that modulates neurotransmitter production and processing, the body responds by attempting to regulate neurotransmitter balance.
+This can be accomplished via many routes, from downregulating receptors to decreasing the quantity of neurotransmitters produced, but the end result is the same: the body often finds a way to neutralize the effects of the nootropics.

-When this happens users find that they need to take larger or more frequent doses to achieve the same effects they initially enjoyed.
-This is an undesirable situation, for a variety of reasons; not only is it potentially dangerous, it’s also counterproductive in the long run.
-The more of the substances you take and the more frequently you take them, the faster and more efficiently the body develops tolerance and puts up defenses to biologically block the effects you’re looking for.
+When this happens, users may find that they need to take larger or more frequent doses to achieve the same effects they initially enjoyed.
+This is an undesirable situation, for a variety of reasons; not only is it potentially dangerous, but it’s also counterproductive in the long run.
+The more of the substances you take and the more frequently you take them, the faster and more efficiently the body develops tolerance and puts up defenses to biologically block the effects you’re seeking.

 The Relationship Between Tolerance And Addiction